 Section 1666 of the Civil Code (“Court measures in the case of endangerment of the best interests of the child”) specifies the practical implementation of state custodianship.
 Para.
 1 describes the factual preconditions for this, specifically defining how “the physical, mental or psychological best interests of the child” may be endangered, and the willingness and ability of the parents to avert potential danger either by themselves or with assistance.
 Para.
 3 describes the measures the court may take, including instructions, prohibitions, the substitution of declarations of persons with parental custody, or the partial or complete removal of parental custody.
 Under Section 1666a of the Civil Code, any interventions in parental custody by the family court must be proportionate and may only be exercised after all other forms of support have been provided but failed.
 Separating children and parents is seen as the last resort.

-The family court has sole authority to decide whether the risk to the child or adolescent justifies an intervention in parental autonomy over and above an immediate temporary taking into custody.
-The family court is the only institution that, as a judicial instance, is legally authorised (by Section 1666 of the Civil Code) to intervene in parental custody rights.
-Such an intervention may involve instructions or prohibitions vis-à-vis the parents or the partial or complete withdrawal of parental custody and the transfer thereof to a court-appointed guardian or custodian.
+The family court (as a judicial instance) has sole authority to decide whether the risk to the child or adolescent justifies an intervention in parental autonomy over and above an immediate temporary taking into custody.
+The family court is the only institution that is legally authorised (by Section 1666 of the Civil Code) to intervene in parental custody rights.
+In order to establish the basis for such intervention, the court must examine the facts presented along with assessments of the child’s situation (child welfare endangerment), and determine whether the youth welfare office took appropriate action (e.g., through offers of assistance) to avert threats.

 The Act on Proceedings in Family Matters and in Matters of Non-contentious Jurisdiction (Gesetz über das Verfahren in Familiensachen und in den Angelegenheiten der freiwilligen Gerichtsbarkeit/ Familienverfahrensgesetz, FamFG), which came into force on 1 September 2009, pertains to family court proceedings involving children.
 It requires matters of this kind to be prioritised and expedited (Section 155), allows for the possibility of an early hearing on child welfare endangerment and for the issuance of an interlocutory order (Section 157) and the appointments of guardians ad litem for children and adolescents to represent their interests in the proceedings (Section 158).
 Section 163 allows for the submission of an expert opinion.